cafecitopuro/typewritten-website/README.md

 ## Step One : (っ◔◡◔)っ ♥ Preparing The Vectors ♥

-You'll need SVGs of your scanned pages.
+You'll need to make SVGs of your scanned pages.
 I like Inkscape's bitmap trace for this purpose.
-Now pull your new vector graphics into your software of choice.
+Once in hand, pull your newly vectorized pages into your editing software of choice.
 This repo is designed around Affinity Designer, as that's what I use.
 The object here is to make sure anything that should function as a link is its own separate path.
 You'll also want to add a box underneath your links, which will function as a 'mouse buffer zone' so that clicking is intuitive for your many, many vistors.
 The box's fill should be set to the background color of your pages/site.
 Here is an example of some link text with the box beneath it:

 <img width="432" alt="Captura de Pantalla 2025-06-22 a la(s) 8 14 06 p m" src="https://github.com/user-attachments/assets/ad30e79b-f61d-45f6-934b-196392718e38" />